 The Compound Career: Skills Stack Better Than Job Titles

-Traditional career advice focuses on climbing the ladder.
-Compound career thinking focuses on building a unique skill stack that makes you irreplaceable and gives you multiple career options.
+Forget the corporate ladder.
+Build a skill stack that makes you irreplaceable and gives you options.

 Linear vs. Compound Thinking